European Technology Platform on Smart Systems Integration

-The European Technology Platform on Smart Systems Integration (EPoSS) is a European Seventh Framework Programme initiative to improve the competitive situation of the European Union in the field of Smart Systems Technologies and integrated Micro and Nanosystems.
+The European Technology Platform on Smart Systems Integration (EPoSS) is a European Framework Programmes for Research and Technological Development initiative to improve the competitive situation of the European Union in the field of Smart Systems Technologies and integrated Micro and Nanosystems.

 The programme is a joint initiative (Public-Private Partnership) of the European Commission, representing the European Communities, and the industry.

 EPoSS, the European Technology Platform on Smart Systems Integration, is an industry-driven policy initiative, defining R&D and innovation needs as well as policy requirements related to Smart Systems Integration and integrated Micro- and Nanosystems.

 EPoSS is an international non-profit association according to German law.
 The EPoSS Association was founded on 18 September 2013.
-Its structure consists of Board, General Assembly, Executive Committee, Working Groups and Office.
+Its structure consists of Board, General Assembly, Executive Committee, Working Groups and Task Forces, Honorary Board and Office.